CALL FOR PROPOSALS

 Reimagining education to transform learning, teaching, and knowing

 “The best way to predict the future is to invent it.” —Alan Kay

-The Jean-Paul Dionne Symposium 2017 Organizing Committee is pleased to invite proposals for papers, roundtables, panels, workshops, and posters for this year’s conference, March 2 and 3, 2017, titled Weaving the Fabric of Education: Past, Present, Future.
+The Jean-Paul Dionne Symposium 2018 Organizing Committee is pleased to invite proposals for papers, round tables, panels, workshops, and posters for this year’s conference, March 1 and 2, 2018.

 Symposium Presentation Formats

 Both individual and group presentations are permitted with a maximum of three presenters allowed in each group.
 All submissions, including proposals are peer reviewed by committees comprised of professors and graduate students.
-Presentations may be generally related to education or specifically related to the main theme and threads of this year’s Symposium.
+Presentation formats include:

-Presenters prepare a paper and give a 10-15 minute presentation with 2 or 3 similarly themed papers.
-Following the presentations, discussants will ask questions and provide feedback on the papers, as well as moderate discussion between the participants.
-Discussants may be provided by presenters or by the Organizing Committee.
-Note: For this format, completed papers must be submitted 2 weeks in advance of the Symposium so that they may be sent to discussants.
+Presenters prepare a paper and give a 10–15 minute presentation during a session of 3 or 4 presentations on similar themes.
+Following the presentations, a facilitator will ask questions and provide feedback on the papers, as well as moderate discussion between the participants.
+The facilitator may be provided by presenters or by the organizing committee.
+Note: For this format, completed papers must be submitted 2 weeks in advance of the Symposium so that they may be sent to facilitators.

 - knowledge mobilization strategies;

 - working with various research technologies (e.g., NVivo; Transana); and

 In workshops, presenters conduct themselves as facilitators.
 Time is provided at the end of each session for discussion between participants and facilitators.